toptensoftware/shex/readme.md

 * `async` - true for async operation, false for sync
 * `env` - environment vars to be merged over `process.env` for spawned processes
 * `cwd` - working directory for spawned processes
-* `ignoreStatus` - if true, non-zero status (exit) codes from spawned processes won't throw exceptions
+* `nothrow` - if true, non-zero status (exit) codes from spawned processes won't throw exceptions
 * `encoding` - encoding to be used on stdio streams of spawned processes
 * `stdio` - default stdio configuration for spawned processes
 * `input` - input to be sent to the child process's stdin